If we don’t win, you don’t pay.

 How Much Money Can I Get For An Illegal U-Turn Accident?

 Lawyers are not allowed to tell you that because it is unethical.
-We can give you a range of compensable damages and estimates by using paid experts at a potential case value.
-But ultimately, the court or jury makes the final decision on the amounts paid.
+We can give you a range of compensable damages and estimates using paid experts at a potential case value.
+But ultimately, the court or jury decides on the amounts paid.

 Typically, you can recover two types of damages in an illegal U-Turn accident case.

-- Special Damages – Thee include medical bills from your past and into the future.
-So your lawyer must get experts to come up with estimates for future care, for example.
+- Special Damages—These include medical bills from the past and into the future.
+So, your lawyer must get experts to come up with estimates for future care, for example.
 Also included are last wages and even lost profits, assuming you lost your business, for example.
-Anything that costs you money, like a rental car, and vehicle repairs, are part of your economic or “special damages” in a personal injury case.
+Anything that costs you money, like a rental car and vehicle repairs, is part of your economic or “special damages” in a personal injury case.

 What Do I Do After An Illegal U-Turn Accident?

-Besides calling a lawyer, we suggest contacting the police, getting a police report, exchanging info with the defendant, and taking pictures of the accident scene.
-We have a comprehensive list of the seven most important post-accident steps to take here if you want to learn more.
+Besides calling a lawyer, we suggest contacting the police, getting a police report, exchanging information with the defendant, and taking pictures of the accident scene.
+If you want to learn more, we have a comprehensive list of the seven most important post-accident steps here.

 Why Choose Ehline Law Firm Personal Injury Attorneys For Your U-Turn Accident Tort Claim?

-Many of our clients ask themselves this before we meet.
-But never after.
+Many of our clients ask themselves this before we meet but never after.
 We use our decades of experience to give you the best possible odds for your future.
-We work on contingency.
-This means that we don’t ask for a penny unless we recover for you.
+We work on contingency, which means that we don’t ask for a penny unless we recover for you.
 Besides, in some cases, we can cover the cost of medical treatment upfront.
-We also work with only the finest medical professionals to properly assess your recovery.
+We also work with only the finest medical professionals to assess your recovery properly.

-We count in everything– the cost of medical treatment and physical therapy.
-The cost of lost work.
-The actual cost of emotional stress and trauma.
-We leave no stone left unturned.
-When our clients consider what a law firm can do for them– they understand that Ehline Law is an award-winning law firm due to its results, not any other factor.
+We count on everything—the cost of medical treatment and physical therapy, the cost of lost work, and the actual cost of emotional stress and trauma.
+We leave no stone unturned.
+When our clients consider what a law firm can do for them, they understand that Ehline Law is an award-winning law firm due to its results, not any other factor.
 Contact a Los Angeles U-turn accident today to let us be there for you.

 Ehline Law Firm has convenient personal injury law offices near you in Torrance, Los Angeles, San Bernardino, Riverside, and Orange County.
 And we are even in San Fransisco.
 Reach out for help!